Data terminal equipment

 Data terminal equipment (DTE) is an end instrument that converts user information into signals or reconverts received signals.
-It is also called data processing terminal equipment.
-These can also be called tail circuits.
-A DTE device communicates with the data circuit-terminating equipment (DCE).
+It is also called data processing terminal equipment or tail circuit.
+A DTE device communicates with the data circuit-terminating equipment (DCE), such as a modem.
 The DTE/DCE classification was introduced by IBM.

 A DTE is the functional unit of a data station (station, terminal) that serves as a data source or a data sink and provides for the data communication control function to be performed in accordance with the link protocol.

 Usually, the DTE device is the terminal (or a computer emulating a terminal), and the DCE is a modem or another carrier-owned device.
 The data terminal equipment may be a single piece of equipment or an interconnected subsystem of multiple pieces of equipment that perform all the required functions necessary to permit users to communicate.
 A user interacts with the DTE (e.g. through a human-machine interface), or the DTE may be the user.